Cloud security

 In cloud environments, cloud providers and users share responsibility for security.
 Responsibility levels depend upon your cloud computing setup and your choice of a cloud service provider.

-Generally speaking, cloud providers like AWS or Microsoft Entra ID assume responsibility for protecting:
+Generally speaking, cloud providers like AWS, Azure, and Google Cloud assume responsibility for protecting:

 • The infrastructure stack (including hosts and data centers)